ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 # Introduction

-YAML [YAML] is a data serialization format that is widely used on the Internet, including in the API sector (e.g. see [OAS]), but the relevant media type and structured syntax suffix previously had not been registered by IANA.
+YAML [YAML] is a data serialization format that is capable of conveying multiple independent documents in a single presentation stream.
+It is widely used on the Internet, including in the API sector (e.g. see [OAS]), but the relevant media type and structured syntax suffix previously had not been registered by IANA.

-To increase interoperability when exchanging YAML data and leverage content negotiation mechanisms when exchanging YAML resources, this specification
+To increase interoperability when exchanging YAML streams, and leverage content negotiation mechanisms when exchanging YAML resources, this specification